CHeggan/MetaAudio-A-Few-Shot-Audio-Classification-Benchmark/Example Uses/README.md

     - folder_sort_ESC.py (can be found in the 'Specific Scripts' folder)
     - full_stack_ESC.py
   - In the full_stack_ESC.py file, change the MAIN_DIR variable to the exact path to the the 'ESC-50-master' folder, see its current value in the script for an example
   - Run the full_stack_ESC.py file with the relevant conda enviroment activated.
-3 new data folder should be created:
+3 new data folders should be created:
     -  Audio data sorted in its .wav format
     -  Audio data in z-normalised .npy files
     -  Audio spectrograms (this is the folder we want to get a path to)

 Now that the data has been processed, we take note of the exact path to the folder containing the audio spectrograms, e.g. 'X:/Datasets/ESC-50-master/ESC_spec'

-### Step 2: Algorithm Setup & Experiment
+### Step 2: MAML Setup & Experiment
   - Navigate to the 'maml_experiment_params.yaml' file in the 'MAML_ESC' code folder
   - Change the 'task_type' variable to whatever you like (assumes string).
 This is the name of the expeirment that will be attatched with final results and detailed data on training and evaluation
   - Change the 'data_path' variable to the spectrogram folder path collected from the previous step